LordGhostX/fauna-auth-demo/README.md

 The `fauna-integration` directory contains the full application (Fauna + Flask) that implements Fauna's user authentication.

+You can also check [this gist](https://gist.github.com/LordGhostX/9d70357f9803904506939ab6f4bb3a9a) that implements Fauna's user authentication in Python.

 The tutorial for this repository exists on [Dev.to](https://dev.to/LordGhostX/)